Visiting Smith Islands safely

 Camping permits are required for camping in the Smith Islands National Park and fees apply.
 Visitor numbers are limited to ensure a quality experience.
 You will need to book your site and purchase your permit in advance.
 Display your camping permit tag prominently on your tent—there are fines for camping without it.

 Commercial photography permits are required if you intend to sell any photographs taken of national park islands in the Smith Islands.
 Organised event permits are required for organised group activities that may interfere with general public use.
-Commercial activity permits are required for any commercial activities. contact us for further information.
+Commercial activity permits are required for any commercial activities.
+View permits and fees for further information.

 Leave dogs, cats and even native pet birds at home.
 Domestic animals are not permitted in national parks.